4. Methodology: Engineering the Sh*t Out of My Midlife Crisis

 In the MSE Framework, the way we deal with this limitation is to put most of our trust in the present moment, and our present location in space, and our current context or location along all other dimensions of reality that we can think of.
 We want to base as much of our thinking on phenomena we can observe "right here, right now".

 Note that this does not mean we can't look at the long-term or distant phenomena at all.
 We can and certainly do make long-term plans and strategies when going through our lives.
-But whenever we do that, we need to take them with a grain of salt.
-They definitely shouldn't be the basis of all our thinking.
+But all our actions are always in the present.
+And given that everything is constantly changing, we may have to adjust our planned course of action.
+This adjustment, again, occurs in the present moment.

-This is clearly in contrast with pretty much all other ways of thinking about meaning, purpose and hope.
-Their insistence on abstract or far-off phenomena or values or principles necessarily involves taking leaps of faith.
-Often the distance from our present situation to those starting points is so large that, if we are honest, we are simply unable to apply any sort of rational analysis to them.
-(Which allows them to claim that rational analysis is useless for such purposes.
+This is clearly in contrast with most other ways of thinking about meaning, purpose and hope.
+Their insistence on abstract or far-off phenomena (such as the beginning or the end of the world, or heaven and hell, or some supernatural power etc.) necessarily involves taking leaps of faith.
+Often the distance from our present situation to those phenomena is so large that, if we are honest, we are simply unable to apply any sort of rational analysis to them.
+(Interestingly, this allows their proponents to claim that rational analysis is useless for such purposes.
 This is circular reasoning!)

 Starting from and focusing on the here and now makes our methodology far more robust and amenable to rational analysis as compared to the alternatives.